-I love speaking.
-Teaching comes natural to me. teaching.
+I love teaching so I speak at conferences.
+Teaching comes natural to me.
 You can frequently find me at a WordCamp showing my friends how to use Twitter in the hallway track.

 Keynote - Community: Observe, Include, Accept